6-5=2: Day 5

 The next morning they try to find the way to the city.
 Sowmya is very tired and suddenly falls unconscious.
 Naveen and Kumar go to fetch some water.
-Deepa and Ramesh hear Naveen voice for help and both of them go to help them, then suddenly Sowmya jumps in the air and is floating for a few seconds and then falls down in the same position as she was lying before.
+Deepa and Ramesh hear Naveen voice for help and both of them go to help them, then suddenly Sowmya jumps in the air and is floating for a few seconds and then falls in the same position as she was lying before.
 In the meanwhile, all 4 come back.
 Then Sowmya gets up and all of them continue.
-Shekhar is asked to climb a tree and check if he can see the way to the city.
-He comes down saying that he can see only jungle.
+Kumar is asked to climb a tree and check if he can see the way to the city.
+He comes down saying that he can see only the jungle.
 But when he comes down he starts putting on his socks and shoes and says that he actually saw the way back and he didn't say so at first because he was scared of being left behind.
 All of them are happy and they continue the journey.
 In the evening Ramesh and Kumar go to bring back water and on their way back they have a conversation.
 Kumar silently goes towards a tree and starts to rub his face against the tree.
 Ramesh is shocked and he goes near Kumar.
 Then Kumar turns around and sees Ramesh.
 Ramesh is astonished to find Kumar's face ruptured.
 Then Kumar runs away.
 Ramesh tries to follow him but he loses Kumar.
 Then Ramesh reaches the crew.
-Deepa, Sowmya, Ramesh and Naveen decide to sleep and continue the search for her.
+Deepa, Sowmya, Ramesh, and Naveen decide to sleep and continue the search for him.
 After a while the camera automatically switches off.
 After some time the camera is back on and we see Kumar lying behind but nobody notices him.
 They find Deepa in a terrible condition and Naveen picks her up and all of them decide to rest.
 In the night Ramesh wakes up and starts vomiting, Sowmya gets up and accompanies him to find water.

-Now Deepa suddenly gets up, gets a big stone and throws the stone at Naveen who is sleeping.
+Now Deepa suddenly gets up, gets a big stone, and throws it at Naveen who is sleeping.
 Naveen's head is smashed completely and he dies immediately.
 Then Deepa finds a knife and suddenly slits her own throat and dies.
 Ramesh comes back shouting something about Sowmya, who presumably went missing.
-But to his surprise he sees both Naveen and Deepa dead.
-In the end Ramesh is killed by the supernatural ghost.
+But to his surprise, he sees both Naveen and Deepa dead.
+In the end, Ramesh is killed by the supernatural ghost.
 He is shown headless and being dragged away by the ghost.

 The only person who returns is Prakash.
 After a few days the camera of Ramesh is found and it is being now shown in theaters.